alba1735/tRNAgraph/README.md

 * `amino` - The tRNA amino acid group.
 * `sample` - The sample name from tRAX.
 * `group` - The sample group tRAX.
+* `deseq2_sizefactor` - The size factor used for normalization in DESeq2 for the sample.
+* `refseq` - The reference sequence aligned with sprinzl positions.
+This is subset will drop any gap, extension, or alternate positions.
+(1-76) <!-- Need to check if this is static in all cases -->
+* `refseq_full` - The reference sequence aligned with sprinzl positions.
+* `dataset` - The name of the output file (Useful for combining multiple datasets if the merge function is used)
 * Any metadata categories provided in the observations list/file.
 * The uniquely mapped reads are the reads that map to a single tRNA via alignment and filtering in tRAX and can be broken down into the following categories:
   * `nreads_whole_unique_raw` - The raw number of uniquely mapped whole-counts in the sample.